VenRaaS/TITAN/README.md

 ## Start services
 There are 2 services need to start:
-1. Django server for image search
+1. Django - the web server for image search
-2. Elasticsearch for tag search
+2. Elasticsearch - the search engine for tag search

 ```
 # Image search